shen931/graf/README.md

-Here is the content formatted as a GitHub README in English:

 # PyTorch-GPU Environment Setup Guide

 This guide provides detailed instructions on how to install PyTorch-GPU and its dependencies, including creating a virtual environment, installing dependencies, and configuring GPU support.
 Ensure you follow each step carefully to correctly install and configure all components.